 Is Yerba Mate a drug?

-Similar to Coffee, Yerba Mate is considered a drug, in the sense that it contains caffeine, which can be addictive and may have side effects, but it does not cause hallucinations like other plant-based drugs.
+Similar to Coffee, Yerba Mate is considered a drug, in the sense that it contains caffeine, which can be addictive and may have negative side effects, but it does not cause hallucinations like other plant-based drugs.
 Yerba Mate has become more popular in the United States recently with its availability on mainstream grocery store shelves and its use as a health supplement in fitness communities such as Crossfit or Paleo dieters.
 There are some concerns about addiction to this stimulant beverage if consumed regularly but these risks are no worse than drinking tea or caffeine.
+Learn more about why you should ditch coffee for Yerba Mate.

 Where to buy Yerba Mate in stores and online